henriquemoody/deployer/README.md

+This project was discontinued.

+--

 Deployer
 ========

-Atomic deployments with bash script.
+Deployments with bash script.

 Installing
 ----------